apache/hbase-operator-tools/hbase-hbck2/README.md

    Returns list of missing regions for each table passed as parameter, or for each table on namespaces specified as parameter.
    If -i or --inputFiles is specified, pass one or more input file names.
    Each file contains <NAMESPACE|NAMESPACE:TABLENAME>, one per line.
    For example:
      $ HBCK2 reportMissingRegionsInMeta -i fileName1 fileName2

  setRegionState [<ENCODED_REGIONNAME> <STATE>|-i <INPUT_FILE>...]
    Options:
-     -i,--inputFiles  take one or more input files of encoded region names and states Possible region states:
+    -i,--inputFiles  take one or more input files of encoded region names and states.
+   To set the replica region's state, it needs the primary region's encoded regionname and replica id.
+The command will be setRegionState <PRIMARY_ENCODED_REGIONNAME>,<replicaId> <STATE>
+   Possible region states:
     OFFLINE, OPENING, OPEN, CLOSING, CLOSED, SPLITTING, SPLIT, FAILED_OPEN, FAILED_CLOSE, MERGING, MERGED, SPLITTING_NEW,
     MERGING_NEW, ABNORMALLY_CLOSED